Kaldei/KCN/content/about.md

 ---

 <h2 id="What is this website?">What is this website?</h2>
 <p>KDCN stands for Kaldei's Cybersecurity Notes.
 It is a website where I host my notes about cybersecurity and stuff.
-They are in "Cheat Sheets" format and allow me to quickly recall and reuse tools and technics I've encountered.
+They are in "Cheat Sheet" format and allow me to quickly recall and reuse tools and technics I've encountered.
 Could be useful to someone, so I share them :D</p>

 <p>Disclaimer!
 My notes are more or less updated, and most likely contain mistakes or things that might not work.
 If you find something broken feel free to reach me.</p>